-In September, we want to showcase popular shots of one of the most important vessel types in terms of maintaining maritime security.
-We’re proud to have a collection of around 3,700 rescue vessel photos on FleetMon.com.
+To finish off October, we want to showcase popular shots of one of the most important vessel types in terms of carrying heavy loadings.
+We’re proud to have a collection of around 2,570 heavy lift cargo vessel photos on FleetMon.com.
 Let’s take a closer look at selected photographs and tell their story.

 To all our ship spotters out there: We truly appreciate your work.
 Keep it up, guys!

 In 2021, we started to put the spotlight on our passionate ship spotters.
 Each month, we showcase a different photographer of FleetMon.com.
-In September, you’ll meet a female user, teacher and children’s author from Germany (User name: antjewhv).
+In October, you’ll meet an Australian transport enthusiast originating from New Zealand (User name: thedownsnz).